Tuscaloosa, Alabama: Geography

-Tuscaloosa is located at 33°12′35″N 87°34′09″W (33.206540, −87.534607), approximately 60 mi southwest of Birmingham.
+This city is located at 33°12′35″N 87°34′09″W (33.2098407, -87.5691735), approximately 60 mi southwest of Birmingham.
 It lies on the fall line of the Black Warrior River, approximately 193 mi upriver from the river's confluence with the Tombigbee River at Demopolis.
 Because of its location on the boundary between the Appalachian Highland and the Gulf Coastal Plain, the geography of the area around Tuscaloosa is diverse, varying from heavily forested hills to the northeast to a low-lying, marshy plain to the southwest.

 Cityscape

 Major areas of Tuscaloosa city proper include: